-We depart early this morning for Sinaw, whose Thursday souq attracts many Bedu from Sharqiya Sands.
-This is a good place to interact with Omani women whose Bedouin lifestyle affords them a more visible social role.
+We depart our desert camp early this morning for Sinaw, whose Thursday souq attracts many Bedu from Sharqiya Sands.
+Omani women who are Bedouin have more visible social roles than other Omani women.
 They wear brightly coloured costumes with peaked masks and an abeyya of gauze.
 I find some shade while we are at the souq in Sinaw and spend my time taking people photos using my long telephoto zoom, since the people here are camera-shy.

 After leaving the souq, we climb some roads near Birkat Al Mouz which are controlled by the army for some reason.
 The road is extremely steep and also has sharp curves, so our 4x4s get a good workout today on Oman’s spectacular mountain highways!
 Two of our 4×4 vehicles have broken down so far, but the local tour company is replacing them with no delays.
 We drive through the lower plateau of Jebel Akhdar, where most of the market-gardening happens in terraced plots in small villages clinging to the steep hillsides.
 We have a wonderful buffet lunch at the very remote Jabal Akdhar Hotel., which is 2,000 metres above sea level.

-We drive out of the desert camp and take the highway to Ibra, where we wander around the Wednesday Woman’s Souq being held in Ibra.
+We drive out of the desert camp and take the highway to Ibra, where we wander around the Wednesday Woman’s Souq.
 On the way back, we see the 400 year old town and fortifications of al-Mudayrib, where the buildings are made out of mud.